Porcelain vs Cork Flooring

 Cork flooring is more economical than porcelain when you consider cork is in the range of 30 to 50 percent less than its hard competitor.
 It is easier to install (cutting is easier, it is lighter in weight, no messy thin set, etc.) so there is a definite labor savings that shows when comparing prices ranges.

-But keep in mind that for both materials, the colors and pattern used to create those striking, jaw dropping floors will add to the installed cost.
+But keep in mind that for both materials, the colors and patterns used to create those striking, jaw-dropping floors will add to the installed cost.

 Back to Top